Microbial Bioactives

 Subsequent enzymatic steps lead to the formation of chanoclavine-I aldehyde, a central branch point intermediate conserved across all known ergot alkaloid producers (Jakubczyk et al., 2014; Li & Unsöld, 2006).
 From this point, pathway divergence occurs, determined by the presence or absence of specific genes within the ergot alkaloid synthesis (EAS) cluster.
 Species that lack functional NRPS genes terminate the pathway at clavines, whereas those possessing complete NRPS modules proceed to synthesize lysergic acid derivatives and complex peptide alkaloids (Lorenz et al., 2009; Haarmann et al., 2005).
 Comparative genomic analyses have demonstrated that variation in cluster size and composition reflects both evolutionary history and ecological strategy (Tudzynski et al., 1999; Fleetwood et al., 2007).

 The increasing availability of fungal genome sequences has enabled systematic comparisons of EAS gene clusters across taxa.
 For instance, Claviceps purpurea harbors a large cluster of approximately 14 genes and produces a diverse spectrum of ergopeptines, whereas Epichloë festucae contains a slightly reduced cluster associated with ergovaline synthesis (Lorenz et al., 2007; Fleetwood et al., 2007).
-In contrast, Aspergillus fumigatus and Penicillium commune possess smaller clusters that support the production of fumigaclavines, while Arthrodermataceae species appear limited to early pathway intermediates (Coyle & Panaccione, 2005; Kozlovsky et al., 2013; Wallwey et al., 2012).
+In contrast, Aspergillus fumigatus and Penicillium commune possess smaller clusters that support the production of fumigaclavines, while Arthrodermataceae species appear limited to early pathway intermediates (Coyle & Panaccione, 2005; Kozlovsky et al., 2011).
 These patterns provide an ideal framework for systematic review and meta-analytical approaches that assess relationships between gene cluster architecture, biosynthetic output, and evolutionary constraint.

 From a biotechnological perspective, ergot alkaloid research has entered a new phase driven by genome mining, functional genetics, and enzyme engineering.
 The overexpression and biochemical characterization of pathway enzymes such as FgaPT2 from A. fumigatus have revealed remarkable substrate flexibility, opening opportunities for chemoenzymatic synthesis of novel prenylated compounds (Unsöld & Li, 2005; Unsöld, 2006).
 Furthermore, targeted gene deletions and cluster modifications now allow the generation of fungal strains that produce single, pharmaceutically pure alkaloids rather than complex mixtures (Hulvova et al., 2013).